• Home

 The “essential quality of a legend”

 In his brilliantly controversial, and ultimately rejected, synopsis for the DC Comics crossover Twilight of the Superheroes, Alan Moore considered “how one of the things that prevents superhero stories from ever attaining the status of true modern myths or legends is that they are open ended.
 An essential quality of a legend is that the events in it are clearly defined in time” (Moore 1987; on myth and comics see Curtis 2019).
-In his pitch, Moore reasoned that because (post-)Bronze Age superheroes storylines were chained to the “commercial demands of a continuing series” in which nothing could ever change or evolve permanently, such stories
+In his pitch, Moore reasoned that because (post-)Bronze Age superheroes storylines were chained to the “commercial demands of a continuing series” in which nothing could ever change or evolve permanently (a trope that primarily affected DC characters, as we have seen), such stories

 “can never have a resolution.
 Indeed, they find it difficult to embrace any of the changes in life that the passage of time brings about for these very same reasons, making them finally less than fully human as well as falling far short of true myth” (Moore 1987; my emphasis).